PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 **Table 3.5.1:** The BSP layers output from `bitbake-layers show-layers` for `MACHINE=imx8mmevk-mbl` in table form.

-## <a name="section-3-6"></a> 3.6 Example machine configuration files
+## Example machine configuration files

 In this document, BSP layers are often referred to as `meta-[soc-vendor]` and `meta-[soc-vendor]-mbl`, respectively, when the discussion is applicable to all targets.
 Specific layer reference examples are:

 - `meta-raspberrypi` and `meta-raspberrypi-mbl`, BSP layers for Raspberry Pi.
 - `meta-freescale` and `meta-freescale-mbl`, BSP layers for the Freescale NXP i.MX8 Mini.

-[Table 3.6](#Table-3-6) shows the relationship between the target machine configuration files and the containing meta-layers:
+[Table 3.6](#Table-3-6) shows the relationship between the target machine configuration files and the containing metalayers:

 - The first column defines the MACHINE identifier.
 - The second column provides the name of the `${MACHINE}.conf` file contained in the `meta-[soc-vendor]-mbl` MBL staging layer.
 - The third column provides the name of the `${machine}.conf` file contained in the `meta-[soc-vendor]` community layer.
-- The forth column provides the meta-layers that hold the machine configuration files. `meta-freescale(-3rdparty)(-mbl)` denotes four layers:
+- The fourth column provides the metalayers that hold the machine configuration files. `meta-freescale(-3rdparty)(-mbl)` denotes four layers:

     - `meta-freescale`, `meta-[soc-vendor]` community layer.
     - `meta-freescale-mbl`, MBL staging layer.